Configuration#

 • _repr_html_ - returns a HTML version of the object.
 This method is only present in some objects, for example, pandas dataframes.

-Output capture can be controlled globally by the capture_repr configuration setting or file-by-file by adding a comment to the example file, which overrides any global setting:
+Output capture can be controlled globally by the capture_repr configuration setting, file-by-file by adding a comment to the example file, which overrides any global setting:

 # sphinx_gallery_capture_repr = ()